dcacciarelli/active-learning-quality-engineering/README.md

 This repository contains the code for replicating results from the paper *Active Learning for Industrial Applications*, published in *Quality Engineering*.
 The project explores **active learning strategies** to improve data efficiency in real-world industrial applications, reducing labeling costs while maintaining high model performance.

 ## 📌 **Overview**
 Supervised learning models often require **large labeled datasets**, which can be costly and time-consuming to obtain. **Active learning** addresses this by selecting the most informative samples for annotation, improving model efficiency with fewer labeled examples.
-This project implements and compares:

-- **Random Sampling** – Baseline method selecting samples randomly.
-- **Margin-Based Active Learning** – Selects uncertain samples near the decision boundary.
-- **Entropy-Based Sampling** – Prioritizes samples with high uncertainty.
-- **Hybrid Approaches** – Combines multiple active learning strategies to improve performance.

-We apply these methods to **industrial quality control** and **fault detection** tasks, demonstrating how active learning improves labeling efficiency in manufacturing settings.
+Here we show how to apply active learning methods to **industrial quality control** and **fault detection** tasks, demonstrating how active learning improves labeling efficiency in manufacturing settings.

 ## 🛠 **Setup Instructions**
 1. Clone the repository: